haily1711SJSU/favorite_news/README.md

 Functions:

-1. Top Navbar
----- a.Navigate to popular, health, science, political and sport news.
+1. Popular News Sections: Navigate to popular, health, science, political and sport news.
+Each news page is sorted from newest to oldest.

+2. Search By Keyword: Filter and search headlines by keywords.
 Each news page is sorted from newest to oldest

----- b.Filter and search headlines by keywords.
-Each news page is sorted from newest to oldest

-2.Advanced Search Filter
----- a.Filter search by section name, start date, end date and sort from oldest or newest.
+3.Advanced Search Filter: Filter search by section name, start date, end date and sort from oldest or newest.